Gordon Birtwistle: Politics

+Birtwistle originally entered politics as a Labour Party councillor in the 1970s, representing Great Harwood on Lancashire County Council.
+In 1982, he defected to the Social Democratic Party (SDP), and was elected to represent Deerplay ward on Burnley Borough Council the following year.
+In the late 1980s he led the council's SDP/Liberal Group, and from 2006 to 2010 was leader of the council itself.
+He was also Mayor of Burnley from 2002 to 2003.
+As of 2021, he remains a Liberal Democrat councillor for the borough's Coal Clough with Deerplay ward.
+He was also a candidate in the 2014 Liberal Democrats deputy leadership election.

 MP

 Birtwistle took Burnley from Labour for the Liberal Democrats at the 2010 general election, with a 12% swing and 1,818 majority.
 The first non-Labour MP in the Burnley constituency since 1935, he had previously contested the seat in 1992, 1997 and 2005.
 He was the oldest new MP of the 2010 intake, aged 66.
 On election, his three main aims were returning the Accident and Emergency department to Burnley General Hospital; bringing new high-value jobs and firms to Burnley; and reinstating direct rail travel between Burnley and Manchester.

 A few weeks after his election, he was offered the role of Parliamentary Private Secretary to Danny Alexander, Chief Secretary to the Treasury.
 He hosted a manufacturing summit for the North West region in Burnley in June 2011, which was opened by Vince Cable with a speech at the new £80 million Burnley College and University of Central Lancashire campus.
 In October, it was announced that with government investment through the Regional Growth Fund, the planned direct rail link between Manchester and Burnley would proceed.

 The project included the reinstatement of the Todmorden Curve, a five hundred metre stretch of track unused since the 1960s, and an upgrade to Burnley Manchester Road railway station.
 Birtwistle's successor as Burnley Council leader, Charlie Briggs, was reported as saying "Gordon Birtwistle has been an important influence as he been very active in pressing the case for this and a number of other economic development priorities".
 Projects to construct a new business park called "Burnley Bridge" and create the Visions Learning Trust University Technical College had also recently received funding.

 In February 2012, Birtwistle became chairman of a new all-party parliamentary group dedicated to the advancement of apprenticeships.
 In March, he wrote of his support for increasing the minimum wage and the introduction of the pupil premium, and argued for measures to tackle tax avoidance.